Collection Development Manual

 • facilitate the development of QUT Library's collections in line with the University's strategic priorities

-• promote transparency and accountability by informing the wider QUT community, as well as colleagues from other libraries, about the management of the Library's information resources
+• promote transparency and accountability by informing the wider QUT community about the management of the Library's information resources

 • facilitate co-operative collections management with other libraries and organisations